EngiTom/EngiTom.github.io/_posts/2023-03-30-one-hundred-years-of-decline.md

 Speaking of the same J, DMO said that teachers are generally J's in the personality type because they must be capable of judging students and finding the common mistakes.
 I can definitely see how I fit that because I sometimes jump to false conclusions, which is a small downside.

 ### Self-satisfaction
 There is a girl in Class 1 who is in the multi class that I visit.
-When Mr. J was teaching about the electric fields, she asked the question, "Would that be considered a vector field?"
+When Mr. J was teaching about electric fields, she asked the question, "Would that be considered a vector field?"

 What a terrible question!
 First, it's very obvious to someone taking multi that it is a vector field because it's literally a field of vectors.
 Second, the question was clearly asked to satisfy her ego as the only person in the class who knows what a vector field is.